-For foggy glasses, wipe them with a cloth (preferably a micro-fibre lens cloth) making sure no smears remain.
+For foggy glasses, wipe them with a cloth (preferably a microfibre lens cloth) to get rid off all smears.
 There are also anti-fog lenses available, and are offered by most opticians.

 How to avoid windscreen glare

-Drivers that wear glasses without glare protection can be affected quite badly, suffering from headaches or eye strain.
-Glare resistant lenses are commonly available from most opticians and are ideal for frequent drivers.
-You can also look out for anti glare driving glasses.
+If you wear glasses without glare protection, you could be affected quite badly, suffering from headaches or eye strain.
+Glare-resistant lenses are available from most opticians and are ideal for frequent drivers.
+You can also look out for anti-glare driving glasses and driving sunglasses.

 Dealing with windscreen damage

 Chips or cracks in the windscreen can obstruct your vision.
 They can also cause distracting glare if you're driving at night or in bad weather conditions.
 This makes it hard to see any oncoming hazards.

 Even scratches can be a problem as they cause glare from sunlight.
 If chips or cracks are ignored then they can grow.
 Small areas of damage can be repaired, but once the damage is bigger, you're more likely to have to fork out for a new windscreen.